Eakers History, Family Crest & Coats of Arms

 The surname Eakers was first found in the county of Cumberland, where they were descended from one of two noble houses, the Lords D'Acre, called D'Acres of the North, and Lord D'Acre of Herstmonceux, called D'Acres of the South.
 Both of these noble branches originally settled at Dacre in Cumberland.

-Important Dates for the Eakers family
+Early History of the Eakers family